-Those with less serious needs may have to wait many hours before being seen by a doctor.
-In less serious situations, visiting a medical clinic is a better choice.
+Those with less severe needs may have to wait many hours before being seen by a doctor.
+In less critical situations, visiting a medical clinic is a better choice.
 Remember to take your health insurance card and photo ID with you.

 Sexual Assault Centre

 A free, safe place on campus where unconditional support, confidentiality, respect, and advocacy are available for those affected by sexual assault.
 The Sexual Assault Center offers services over the phone or via e-mail at email@example.com